10 Days tour from Casablanca

 ✪ Day 6 : Full day of sightseeing activities in Sahara :

-Before sunrise, on waking, you may climb the sand dunes for a fantastic view of the amazing sunrise in the Sahara Desert, followed by a typical traditional Berber breakfast.
+On the 6th day of your 10 days tour from Casablanca and before sunrise, you may climb the sand dunes for a fantastic view of the amazing sunrise in the Sahara Desert, followed by a typical traditional Berber breakfast.

 ★Begin your day with a 1 hour Quad excursion through the Sahara Desert.
 Enjoy the exhilaration of speeding through the sands and up the dunes, where you will stop to enjoy a peaceful moment with just sky and sand for as far as you can see.
 You will have a professional guide to ensure your safety!